ThePerfectLegend/ThePerfectLegend/README.md

 <h3 align="center">👋 Hi!
 I'm Nizami</h3>
 <h4 align="center">Self-Taught iOS Developer </h4>

 <p align="leading">After 6 years of career in fintech as an analyst and project manager, I decided to try myself in a new role.
 I designed and developed my first app from the scratch alone and published on App Store.
 In this process I found my passion in iOS development and fall in love with SwiftUI.
-I would like to join an Agile team for create world changing mobile applications.</p>
+I would like to join an Agile team for create World changing mobile applications.</p>

 <h2 align="leading">Languages & Tools</h2>
 <p align="leading">